| || |

 What should you do when your toilet, tub, or other drain in your house is draining slowly, or has stopped altogether?

-If the problem appears to originate outside the house, call the Water Resources Division (see numbers above) prior to calling a plumber.
+If the problem appears to originate outside the house, call the Water Resources Division (see numbers to the right) prior to calling a plumber.
 Water Resources staff will be dispatched to check the main sanitary sewer line at no cost to you.
 The inspection information may be useful to you should you need to call a plumber.

 Diagram delineating City and Property Owner responsibility